okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/android/sdksteps.md

 * Update device token for push authenticator enrollment
 * Request pending push challenges
 * Enable and disable CIBA capability for push authenticator enrollment
-* Delete push authenticator enrollment.
+* Delete push authenticator enrollment
-  < **Note:** Applications that use sensitive data shouldn't store or cache access tokens or refresh access tokens that the `contain okta.myAccount.appAuthenticator.manage` scope.
+  < **Note:** Applications that use sensitive data shouldn't store or cache access tokens or refresh access tokens that contain the `okta.myAccount.appAuthenticator.manage` scope.
 Instead, reauthenticate the user and get a new access token.

   High risk operations include the following:
   * Enroll push authenticator